Ghana charts new course to fast-track Tuberculosis control

 Ghana Government's financing component, he said, came from a 14 million Euro loan facility secured from ABN/AMRO Bank which would be payable within the project period.
 Per the arrangement, the people of Ghana are represented by the Parliamentary Select Committee on Health.

-Dr. Segbefia said the pro-poor intervention does not only bring TB diagnostic services to district hospitals but would also enable tele-medicine and specialists radiologists services to reach such hospitals where it would have taken years to reach.
+Dr. Segbefia said the pro-poor intervention does not only bring TB diagnostic services to district hospitals but would also enable tele-medicine and specialists radiologist services reach such hospitals where it would have taken years to reach.

 He said his outfit as part of the Project, has set up a triage table at the Out-Patient- Departments (OPD) of all beneficiary hospitals, where patients reporting for other clinical cases would also be screened for TB.